Guitars owned by Paul Cooijmans

 Gibson ES 335 Dot Cherry (built 1987) - 1987-2001

-A good guitar with a very good neck to play on.
+A good guitar with a very good neck.
 The sound was more neutral and less nasal than that of the Ibanez Artist.
-I think it is used in my jazz recordings of 1987 and certainly in the recording of the Slow Bossa Nova for Flute, Electrical guitar and Piano of the early nineties (both not public recordings).
+I think it is used in my jazz recordings of 1987 and certainly in the recording of the Slow Bossa Nova for Flute, Electric guitar and Piano of the early nineties.

 Photos: [1987] [1992]